SWEG-2015EC-Batch/Codify/ETS1123_15_Rajaf_Dereje/letter problem.md

 Analysis
-input: letter
+input: lowercase letter or character
-output: lower case of the input if the input was upper case and vise versa
+output: uppercase of the inputed letter
-operation: change from lower to upper case or from upper to lower case
+operation: change from lowercase to uppercase / letter = toupper(letter)

-Algorithm:
+Algorithm design (pseudocode):
 step 1: start
-step 2: read a character from keyboard step 3: if the character not a leter print "invalid input"
+step 2: read a lowercase character from keyboard step 3: change the lowercase character to its uppercase character step 4: print the uppercase character step 5: end
-       else if the letter is lower case print its upper case else print its lower case step 4: end